albertkelo/Python-Exercises/Readme.md

 # Python Exercises
-List of programs and functions written in Python as practice exercises.
+A collection of Jupyter Notebooks with exercises written in Python as practice.